telerik/reporting-docs/report-items/graph/chart-types/pie.md

 To customize the styling of the merged data point, its label, or the corresponding legend item, use the corresponding Conditional Formatting property by using the `= IsMergedData() | Operator.Equals | = True` filter.

+## Design Considerations

+* Pie charts are popular in reports because of their visual impact.
+However, Pie charts are a very simplified chart type that may not best represent your data.
+Consider using a Pie chart only after the data has been aggregated to seven data groups or less.
+* Pie charts display each data group as a separate slice on the chart.
+You must add at least one data field and one series field to the pie chart.
+If more than one data field is added to a Pie chart, the Pie chart will display both data fields in the same chart.
+* If you are defining your own colors on a Pie chart with a custom palette, be sure that you have enough colors in your palette to display each data point with its own unique color.
+* A Pie chart requires at least two values to make a valid comparison between proportions.
+If your Pie chart contains only one color, verify that you have added a series field by which to group the data.
+When the Pie chart does not contain series, it aggregates the values from your data field into one value for display.